KhalilZouhir/Collaborative_Task_Manager_JEE/README.md

 ## Features

 * Login: Authenticate users with their credentials.
-* Task Management:
-** View finished and unfinished tasks of team members:
-Add, update (Mark your tasks as finished or unfinished), and delete your own tasks.
+* Task Management:View finished and unfinished tasks of team members and Add, update (Mark your tasks as finished or unfinished), and delete your own tasks.

-** Logout: Safely disconnect from the session.
+* Logout: Safely disconnect from the session.

 ## Database Setup